For Information regarding trail conditions for all Ten Clubs please visit the Erie County Federation of Snowmobile Club Facebook Page

 C4 (Junction ER124 to ER126):

-This trail runs East/West thru the Towns of Eden, and Boston.
-It connects our trail system to the WNY Snowmobile Club of Boston and the Southern Tier Snow Drifters.
+This trail runs East/West thru East Eden and Boston, which connects us to the WNY Snowmobile Club of Boston @ Feddick Rd.